metakgp/mftp/README.md

 ## Errors

-The folder `error_diagnosis` contains information about failures and downtimes we have noticed in the past, their cause, and the solutions employed.
+The folder `incident-postmortems` contains information about failures and downtimes we have noticed in the past, their cause, and the solutions employed.
+More information is provided in the `README.md` inside the folder.

 ## License